Jazzy ‘Charlie Brown Christmas’ swings on after 57 years | Times Leader

 Yet it worked.
 Guaraldi’s cascading piano evokes both motion and lightly falling snow on “Skating.”
 The driving melody of “Linus and Lucy” is the eternal backdrop to a swinging party.
 “O Tannenbaum” shifts from the traditional carol to a bass-driven groove.
 A children’s choir adds charm to “Christmas Time is Here.”

 The soundtrack has sold more than five million copies.
-Its has only grown, getting a crucial boost in 1998 when Starbucks began selling it in stores, and fed steadily by new products.
+Its nostalgia-fueled popularity has only grown, getting a crucial boost in 1998 when Starbucks began selling it in stores, and fed steadily by new products.

 The latest, a box set of outtakes released this year, came when Jason Mendelson, one of the late producer’s four children, discovered tapes of Guaraldi’s recording sessions in a Los Angeles warehouse while looking for something else.